 For the 2020-21 academic year, all on-campus interview programs will be held virtually.

 Quiet spaces with sufficient internet bandwidth to accommodate video interviews will be made available on campus for students who need them.

 To sign up for any of these programs, log in to Symplicity and go to the “Interview Programs” tab, then follow the instructions provided there.
 Select the desired Session.

 The Fall On-Campus Interview Program provides 3L students with an opportunity to interview with law firms, corporations, the government, and public interest organizations for postgraduate positions.
 Interviews will be held virtually from August to October.

-The Winter Interview Program is the primary J.D. interview program.
+The Early Interview Program is the primary J.D. interview program.
 Principally second-year students participate in this program, one of the largest single-school recruitment programs in the world.
 This multi-day event is an important step in securing summer and full-time employment in the private sector.
-Additional information about preparing for the program will be provided through the Winter Interview Program Orientation, available on demand in the Fall.
+Additional information about preparing for the program will be provided through the Early Interview Program Orientation, available on demand in the Fall.